hayleyyryan/CFG_Degree_Project_Group_4/README.md

 - Run `py main.py` in the root folder.
 ```

+# Documentation
+Our documentation outlining how we went about gathering our data, cleaning it, exploring it and creating our visualisations is hosted at [our Github docs page]([https://github.com/ElisabethGCy](https://hayleyyryan.github.io/CFG_Degree_Project_Group_4/)).
+Please read through to understand how we worked together as a team to deliver our data analysis.

 ## Authors

 👤 **Elisabeth Garzon, Hayley Ryan, Dea Satko, Simone Tagoe and Verena Zyla**